 - Mind Rape: The evil witch subjects Sam and Dean to flashbacks of their worst memories.
 Sam sees visions of his time in the Cage, and Dean has to see the death of his mother and his time in Hell.

 - Moral Dissonance: Despite the fact that hunters use magic and the Winchesters even use one of Bobby Singer's spells to kill Spencer, they are suspicious of witches because they use similar spells and magic.
 This could have something to do with the fact that witches are generally in service to a demon for their power and have a tendency to kill people, however.

 Dean: Witchcraft?
 James, really?
 What the hell are you thinking?

 James: You come to help or pile on?

-Dean: I'm just saying you screw with that stuff, you're going to fry your wiring.
+Dean: I'm just saying, you screw with that stuff, you're going to fry your wiring.

 - Morphic Resonance: The familiars' animal forms resemble their human ones.
-Portia is a brown-skinned woman with black hair, and her dog form is a doberman pinscher, which has mixed brown and black fur.
+Portia is a brown-skinned woman with black hair, and her dog form is a Doberman pinscher, which has mixed brown and black fur.
 Philippe LeChat's face vaguely resembles that of a cat.

 - Murder the Hypotenuse: Spencer is jealous of James because he fell in love with Portia, but she chose to serve James over serving him.
-His attempt to kill him is unsuccesful, but he does discredit him enough that James is forced to leave town with Portia.
+His attempt to kill him is unsuccessful, but he does discredit him enough that James is forced to leave town with Portia.

 - Neck Snap: Spencer kills his familiar Philippe LeChat like this when he talks to James, using only his mind.
-If Spencer is to be believed he literally removed LeChat's spine from his body rather than break his neck, but the visual effect is still there.
+If Spencer is to be believed, he literally removed LeChat's spine from his body rather than break his neck, but the visual effect is still there.

 - Not Himself: James states that he couldn't have been himself when he murdered innocents.